paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-12-19-washington_dc.md

 ---
 title: Back in the District
 date: 2011-12-19T22:00:28Z
-summary: My North American adventure started in Washington DC; ostensibly so I could attend an edition of this year’s An Event Apart conference.
-Yet it was also a good excuse to catch up with Shannon, who graciously planned a tour of the city for me and Andy.
+summary: My North American adventure started in Washington DC, ostensibly to attend a conference, but it was also an excuse to see Shannon, who graciously planned a tour of the city.
 collection: north_america_2011
 image: /images/2011/12/washington_dc/lincoln_memorial.jpg
 category: